Roger Adams Award In Organic Chemistry

 Sponsored by Organic Reactions Inc. and Organic Syntheses Inc.

-Evans, 71, was born in Washington, D.C.
-He earned a bachelor’s degree from Oberlin College in 1963 and a Ph.D. in chemistry in 1967 from California Institute of Technology, where he worked in the research group of the late Robert E. Ireland.
-Evans then joined the faculty at the University of California, Los Angeles.
-In 1974, he returned to Caltech, and in 1983 he moved to Harvard, where he served three years as chair of the department of chemistry and chemical biology.
-Evans is currently the Abbott & James Lawrence Research Professor of Chemistry at Harvard.
+Indeed, Overman’s interest in natural alkaloids of the ETP (epipolythiodiketopiperazine) family led to his participation in founding an oncology drug firm, Novonco Therapeutics, based on molecules he developed in collaboration with David Horne, deputy director of research at City of Hope Comprehensive Cancer Center.
+The structures of some of the alkaloids were greatly simplified to make them less toxic while maintaining their cancer-fighting potential.

-“I am sure that 50 years henceforth students will know and use Evans’ chemistry,” Carreira says.
-“Future investigators will rely on the fundamental principles and insights delineated by Evans as the basis for the next generation of new reactions.”
+For Overman, the work is both potentially life-saving and another example of the relevance of complex synthesis.

-Evans will present the award address at the National Organic Chemistry Symposium in Seattle in June.
+Overman will present his award address before the Biennial National Organic Chemistry Symposium in July.

 Join the conversation